How to Apply for a Student Visa to Study in Japan

 To increase your odds of being accepted by the Japanese Immigration Bureau you should try to be as detailed as possible.
 Especially for sections explaining why you want to come to Japan.
 The more you write here the better!

-Photos must show a clear, full front view of the student’s face from the bottom of the chin to the top of the hair against a plain background.
+Photos must show a clear and full front view of the student’s face from the bottom of the chin to the top of the hair against a plain background.
 Don’t wear sunglasses or hats, or have anyone else in the photo.
-The guidelines also say that your eyes and ears should be clearly visible, because the ears are the window to the soul.
+The guidelines also say that your eyes and ears should be clearly visible.

 Copy of the Photo/ID and Signature page of your passport.
 If you have been to Japan in the past, then you should also copy any previous entry and exit stamps.